-Courtland Lodge No. 85, A.F.& A.M., beholden under the Grand Lodge of Ancient, Free and Accepted Masons of the Commonwealth of Virginia (31st Masonic District).
+Courtland Lodge No. 85, A.F.& A.M., beholden under the Grand Lodge A.F.& A.M. of the Commonwealth of Virginia (31st Masonic District).
+Stated Communication:

 | LodgeName | Number | Location | Chartered | Dark |